SiddyDevelops/Python-Bots-And-Projects/README.md

 A python script to send messages to a phone number using API twilio.

 ## CryptoCurrency Checker
-A python script which repeadly updates the latest prices of CryptoCurrencies using an API.
+A python script which repeatedly updates the latest prices of CryptoCurrencies using an API: https://p.nomics.com/cryptocurrency-bitcoin-api

 ---